AJGreaves/familyhub/README.md

 ### Contact Page

 - The Contact Page features an **email contact form**, which is wired up to my email address with [EmailJS](http://www.emailjs.com/).

 - The contact page also features the contact information for Family Hub as displayed in the footer, with a link to google maps for the location.

+### Privacy and Cookies Policy Page

+- Features a dummy privacy and cookies policy (to be updated and checked for legality before the site is launched for real).

 ### 404 Page